 Many critics believe that Stoker used Slains Castle in Scotland as the model for Dracula’s home.
 Stoker spent many summers in nearby Cruden Bay and was familiar with the surrounding sites, including these castle ruins on a hill.
 He was even staying in the area when he wrote his description of “a vast ruined castle, from whose tall black windows came no ray of light, and whose broken battlements showed a jagged line against the sky.”

 In Dracula, vampire Lucy is killed by her suitor when he opens her coffin and stakes her in the heart.
 Stoker may have borrowed this from the experience of his neighbor, poet and painter Dante Gabriel Rossetti (who, incidentally, was the nephew of John Polidori).
 When Rossetti’s wife Elizabeth Siddal died in 1862, Rossetti put a journal of love poems in her coffin, winding it romantically in her red hair.
 Then in 1869, he changed his mind and the coffin was raised in the middle of the night so he could retrieve the book.
 The grisly exhumation (some of Siddal’s hair came away in Rossetti’s hands) may have been on Stoker’s mind when he wrote Lucy’s final end.

 The working title of the novel was The Dead Un-dead, which was later shortened to The Un-dead.
 Then, right before it was published, Stoker changed the title once more to Dracula.
 What's in a name?
 Well, it's tough to say.
 Upon release, Dracula got good reviews, but the sales were nothing spectacular, and by the end of his life, Stoker was so poor that he had to ask for a compassionate grant from the Royal Literary Fund.
-The Gothic tale didn't become the legend it is today until film adaptations began popping up during the 20th century.
+The Gothic tale didn't become the legend it is today until stage and screen adaptations began popping up during the 20th century.